Having raised chickens since childhood, finding the best ways to tend to them is a rewarding and sometimes challenging hobby of mine.

 The latter option is going to be cheaper than the former, however, this can come down to your own personal preference.
-As a result, you'll build a coop that lasts longer since it'll have a more sturdy foundation which you built it upon.
+As a result, you'll build a coop that lasts longer since it'll have a more sturdy foundation upon which you built it.

 Purchase Good Materials for the Base Structure

 The structural base is the next major area that you will need to invest a bit more time in.
 Choosing really cheap building materials here could return to haunt you in the long run.
 You can still find cheap options that you could certainly consider which are very effective, but there still are limits.
 Knowing which cost-effective materials stand the test of time will help.